cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

 Cyrus stores the mailspool, indexes and search data on disk.
 While these are inherently files, their structure and function is database-centric and should be treated as such. *(Do not attempt to manually edit these files.
 That way lies madness.)* Cyrus itself provides no inherent backup capacity: this must be configured externally using tools best suited for your environment.

-For administrative actions on your server - such as creating users, editing mailbox details, etc - use :ref:`cyradm <imap-admin-commands-cyradm>`.
+For administrative actions on your server - such as creating users, editing mailbox details, etc - use :cyrusman:`cyradm(8)`.
 This is a command, not a daemon, and it communicates with cyrus imapd via the IMAP protocol, and authenticating as an admin user.

 For security between the user and cyrus, usually SSL is applied.